 giving thanks to God the Father through him

-These two reasons informed my decision to name my blog as such.
+These two reasons informed my decision to name my blog so.
 At first glance, my titular phrase reads like a paradox.
 How can one simultaneously experience joy and sorrow?
 Even so, I chose “my joy in sorrow’s tears” because it succinctly encapsulates the presence of Jesus in the midst of my depression.
-The truth is this: He is “my joy in sorrow’s tears”, as such “my joy” is not a feeling but a person.
+The truth is this: He is “my joy in sorrow’s tears”, therefore “my joy” is not a feeling but a person.
 My prospects may be in jeopardy.
 My motivation may wallow at an all-time low.
 My mental state may never fully recover.
 Yet Jesus is the same: yesterday, today and forevermore.
 His love is unchanging and His promises are eternally secure.
-He is my rock in the storm, whether I am standing confidently atop or clinging desperately beneath.
+He is my rock in the storm, whether I am standing confidently atop or clinging on desperately beneath the waves.
 He is my Prince of peace, regardless of how I might be feeling.
 And He is my hope of a glorious renewal to come.
-He walked along the same path of suffering as I now tread and emerged victorious in the face of death.
-Now, my journey through the valley of the shadow of death continues, but I know there is a light at the end of the tunnel.
-That end might be in this life or the next: either way, it is such a comfort to know that my future is safe in God’s hand.
+He walked along the same path of suffering that I now tread and emerged victorious in the face of death.
+Now, my journey through the darkest valley continues, but I know there is an everlasting light that guides my every step.
+The end of the valley may be in this life or the next: either way, it is a comfort to know that my future is safe in God’s hand.

 my joy in sorrow’s tears